Drawing paper basics is our subject today. The topic was suggested by a reader, who wanted to know my thoughts about working on smooth paper.

 They’re ideal for fine detail and ease of color application.
-If you like to create colored pencil drawings that have no paper showing through the finished drawing, smooth papers are going to help you the most.
+If you like to create colored pencil drawings that have no paper showing through the finished drawing, smooth papers will probably help you the most.
 Many of them are available in colors.

 Most come in pads, rolls, or sheets, and are easy to find in most art supply stores or online.
 If you like buying paper in pads, make sure to compare it to the full sheet versions of the same type of paper.

 Among these, I’ve had the best success with Bristol paper or boards, Rising Stonehenge, and a recycled art paper colored Strathmore Artagain.
-Artagain is made from 30% recycled material mixed with black fiber, so no matter what color you buy, there is a pattern in the paper.
+Artagain is made from 30% recycled material mixed with fiber, so no matter what color you buy, there is a pattern in the paper.
 It’s quite sturdy, but is very smooth.
-It takes the least amount of layers of the papers I use most often, but it’s great for sketching and for use with multiple layers of color applied with very light pressure.
+It takes the least amount of layers of the papers I use most often, but it’s great for use with multiple layers of color applied with very light pressure.

 These papers have enough tooth to grab and hold onto color quickly and easily.
 They also can take a lot of layering and most of them can stand a good deal of rough handling and medium to heavy pressure color application.